-Sweet fresh figs poached in wine and juicy blackberries on top of fluffy whipped coconut milk make this an elegant, but easy, dessert.
+Sweet fresh figs poached in wine with juicy blackberries on top of fluffy whipped coconut milk make this an elegant, but easy, dessert.

 This evening we went for a sunset walk, stopping to pick blackberries along the trails.
 In between mouthfuls, my mind kept flipping to the fresh figs I had picked up at the farmer's market earlier.
 Would figs be good with blackberries?
 Definitely.
 Figs poached in red wine with blackberries?
 No . . .
 Figs poached in blackberry wine?
 Even better . . . and I just happen to have a bottle of Blackberry Solero languishing in the cabinet.